smart-on-fhir/health-cards/docs/index.md

 The following tools are helpful to validate Health Card artefacts:

 * The [HL7 FHIR Validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator) can be used to validate the Health Card's FHIR bundle
-* The [Health Cards Validation SDK](https://github.com/smart-on-fhir/health-cards-validation-SDK) can be used to validate the various Health Card artifacts.
+* The [Health Cards Dev Tools](https://github.com/smart-on-fhir/health-cards-dev-tools) can be used to validate the various Health Card artifacts.

 Other resources that are helpful for learning about and implementing SMART Health Cards include: